Netanyahu fights for his political life as Israel heads to the polls

 But it remains unclear whether Netanyahu’s pulling out all the stops will be enough to allow him to form the next government.

-His right-wing Likud party is currently running neck-and-neck in the polls with the centrist Blue and White party — with both predicted to win around 32 seats in the 120 seat parliament, according to Haaretz newspaper's poll of polls.
-Both parties could struggle to form a majority coalition with like-minded partners — potentially delivering another inconclusive result less than six months after the last one.
+His right-wing Likud party is currently running neck-and-neck in the polls with the centrist Blue and White party, and both are predicted to win around 32 seats in the 120 seat parliament, according to Haaretz newspaper's poll of polls.
+Both parties could struggle to form a majority coalition with like-minded partners, potentially delivering another inconclusive result less than six months after the last one.

 Many agree that this election boils down to a referendum on Netanyahu’s time in power.
 This summer he became the country's longest serving prime minister, surpassing Israel’s founding-father David Ben-Gurion.